sputnikbipbip/sputnikbipbip/README.md

 * Run programs with and without arguments.
 * Run programs with and without arguments and redirect standard output.
-* Run programs, linking the standard output of one standard input to another.
+* Run programs, redirecting the standard output of one program to the standard input of another.
-* Chaining programs redirecting the standard output of the last run.
+* Chaining programs execution redirecting the standard output of the last run.

 We made a program that allows you to edit the pixel values in a BMP type file, thus adjusting the tone of the image as a final result.